Robert P. Eustace

 Brief Artists Biographical Statement:

-“Born, April 1957 in the Inwood section of northern Manhattan, New York City… the Artist, Robert Eustace, attributes his eventual ‘calling’ in Art to various central roots: playtime in the surrounding Park Systems ‘primeval wilderness’; discovering mystery and wonder amongst the art, fragrances and shadows found within a traditional catholic church; and being mentored by the primitive expressionist painter, Peter Dean (1934-1993).
-The work of Robert Eustace evokes a mysticism of memory and yearning for the transcendent.”
+Born and raised in the Inwood section of northern Manhattan, New York… the Artist, Robert Eustace, attributes his eventual ‘calling’ in Art to various central roots: playtime in the Park Systems ‘primeval wilderness’; discovering mystery and wonder amongst the art, fragrances and shadows found within a traditional catholic church; and by extension: frequent visits to the nearby Cloisters Museum – a complete monastic setting constructed from architectural shards gathered from across the face of Europe… Lastly, being mentored by the primitive expressionist painter Peter Dean (1934-1993).
+The work of Robert Eustace evokes a mysticism of memory and yearning for the transcendent.

 BA Fine Art – Montclair State University (1981) concentration in: Art History + Philosophy

 MFA Painting – The School of Visual Art (1987) concentration in: Sculpture